linirad/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 <br>
 <!-- <p style="max-width: none; width: 100%; word-wrap: break-word; overflow-wrap: break-word;"> -->
 <p>
 The sharpest decline is seen in the trout population in the West station with a drop of 30 in the trout count over the two year period.
-As per recent studies, trout exhibit the highest sensitivity to heavy metal contamination.
+Recent studies have shown that trout exhibit the highest sensitivity to heavy metal contamination.
 The Bass population has also declined significantly by 23.
+Both species are susceptible to heavy metal contamination and the next step would be to interrogate the water quality recorded at the the four monitoring stations.
 </p>
 <br>